atennapel/qtt-ts/README.md

-This is a (hopefully) simple implementation of Quantitative Type Theory, in TypeScript.
+This is a (hopefully) simple implementation of Quantitative Type Theory/Graded Dependent Types, in TypeScript.

-See https://github.com/AndrasKovacs/elaboration-zoo for an explanation of how the typechecking algorithm works.

 Try it out at https://atennapel.github.io/qtt-ts

+References:
+- "Syntax and Semantics of Quantitative Type Theory"
+- "A graded dependent type system with a usage-aware semantics"
+- See https://github.com/AndrasKovacs/elaboration-zoo for an explanation of how the typechecking algorithm works.
+- I used some of the rules from https://github.com/BramvanVeenschoten1/qtt for the implementation of QTT.

 Run CLI REPL:
 ```